 Lifetime Achievement.
 Justin Edgar The Reasonable Adjustment exhibition shows Justin reaching a new level as he returns to fine art for his new photographic and film-based work, but his CV was already incredibly impressive, as his Wikipedia and IMDB entries illustrate.

 In order to extend access we always offer a virtual festival in addition to the screenings in East London, republishing the programme on the opening night with links to films that are available online.
-We anticipate this year’s festival being entirely virtual, using the Together!
-2012 TV live-streaming facilities.
-We are therefore adding a number of opportunities for filmmakers to connect with each other and audiences via Zoom and other virtual events – if you have specific suggestions for events linked to your film or for an event you would like to see take place, please include these with your submission.
+This year’s Festival is entirely virtual, using the Together!
+2012 TV live-streaming facilities: click here to go straight to the programme.
+Over 1000 filmmakers submitted their films this year; we are pleased to bring you the best.

 We are sorry not to be able to welcome you to East London as usual, but are pleased to be able to come to you instead.
 Whether you have travelled from up the road, across the UK or from further afield, we love to meet you, chat and enjoy films together.
 We also enjoy creating a pop-up cinema, most recently in the Victorian splendour of Stratford’s Old Town Hall, where we can offer a range of seating, including floor-cushions and our custom-built vibra-benches, as well as being able to offer free drinks and snacks, and live audio-description and caption-reading on demand.
 However, our regular British Sign Language Interpreter Kris Burrow is joining us for live events as usual, and thanks to the London Emergency Fund, live events also have live captions.
 So enjoy your own food, drink and comfortable seating, and enjoy a four-day feast of Disability Film from around the world.